Jane Eyre by Charlotte Bronte - Book review, Summary, Characters, Analysis & Quotations

 This is different in form from the Victorian requirement that a man can support a whole family including a wife who does not work, but it is almost the same in essence - both require men to mainly bear the burden of the family economy, and women to be dependent status.

 And the results are precisely reincarnated in a way that history has already played out: men who lack financial ability postpone their marriages and work hard to obtain sufficient economic foundations, while men who already have economic foundations, or who have achieved economic foundations, can be picky.

-The taste and vision, just like choosing a commodity, waiting for women's flattery and promotion.
+The taste and vision, are just like choosing a commodity, waiting for women's flattery and promotion.
 A large number of women are unable to find suitable marriage partners and become "leftover women"...

-Only economic independence and equality (here equality is not equality, not equalization, but that both parties have common responsibilities for everything in the family and do not favor one party because of gender) can we exchange for equality of personality, only personality Equality is the only way to have a sincere love.
+Only economic independence and equality (where equality is not equality, not equalization, but that both parties have common responsibilities for everything in the family and do not favor one party because of gender) can we exchange for equality of personality, only personality Equality is the only way to have a sincere love.
 All of this has been proven many times by history and has become an unbreakable truth.

-Every woman needs such a process to build her own strong heart, in order to look forward to a real awakening from the heart, so that she can face life confidently and independently.
+Every woman needs such a process to build her own strong heart, in order to look forward to a real awakening from the heart so that she can face life confidently and independently.
 Only in this way can women achieve ultimate consummation and liberation.

 In this process of self-building, Jane Eyre will be a very good spiritual guide.
 That's why I think Jane Eyre is a must-read for girls.
 Whether male or female, we may or may not be so surprised to discover that the answer to happiness is found in the entire world, and the key to the answer lies within us.